2.2.2.1 C#/.NET

 2. Creating a Verification

-Once initialized, you can create a verification using the desired method (e.g., Telegram Message, WhatsApp Message).
+Once initialized, you can create a verification using the desired method (e.g., Telegram Message, WhatsApp OTP).

 NOTE: Please read Verification Flow and Verification Methods to understand the verification process.